My Travels To Date

 Bulow Plantation Ruins

 67. Ah-Tah-Thi-Ki Musem (Seminole Indians): Located in Clewiston deep in the heart of the Everglades, lies the Big Cypress Reservation which is the home of the Seminole tribe.
 Within this reservation is an educational experience to learn all about these Native Americans and their way of life.
 The museum holds exhibits featuring native artwork, handicrafts, and artifacts, as well as traditional clothing that is worn by the Seminoles.
-There is a boardwalk through the surrounding landscape, along which you can walk through a living village and ceremonial grounds.
+There is a boardwalk through the cypress wetlands landscape, along which you can walk through a living village and ceremonial grounds.
 If possible, try to catch one of the Pow-Wow festivals where there are ceremonial dances and traditional costumes being worn for the general public to attend.

 68. Fort Christmas: While the aforementioned forts dwarf this location in size, this location in the iconic small town of Christmas houses a full-scale replica of a wooden fort built during the Second Seminole War in 1837.
 Nowadays it houses museums of Florida’s history, Seminole tribe artifacts, as well as a collection of restored “Florida Cracker” houses and farm buildings that showcase the pioneering life in Florida by early settlers.
 Throughout the year, many festivals take place on the grounds of the fort, where you can see reenactments and enjoy bluegrass music festivals.
 It’s a great way to step into Florida’s past and bring the pages of Patrick Smith’s book “A Land Remembered” to life, a must-read book for anyone interested in a fictionalized experience of Florida’s early pioneering days.